How to make a Krita Python plugin¶

 - The location.
 These can be DockTornOff, DockTop, DockBottom, DockRight, DockLeft, or DockMinimized

-- Replace this with class name of the docker your wanna add.
+- Replace this with the class name of the docker you want to add.

 Anyway, what we need to do first is that we need to create a QWidget, it’s not very complicated, under setWindowTitle, add: